KirovAir/TwilightBoxart/docs/README.md

 - `twilight-bg.png`: high-res master for the DS/DSi app's bottom-screen background (`TwilightBoxart.DSi/graphics/bottom.png` is derived from it).
 - `webapp.png`: README screenshot of the web app.
+- `customcover.png`: README screenshot of the custom cover dialog in the web app.
 - `desktop.png`: README screenshot of the desktop app, captured on macOS.
 - `dsi.png`: README screenshot of the DS/DSi client's options menu, captured in melonDS.
 - `unistore-icon.png`: 48×48 app icon for the Universal-DB / UniStore listing (derived from `logo.png`).